mogzol/Go-Game-WebApp/README.md

 # Go Web Application
-Go Web Application for UVIC SENG 299
+Go Web Application for UVIC SENG 299.
+A live demo should be available at http://gogame.morganzolob.info/

 ## Running with Docker